-Contact with your child & their other parent
+Contact between your child & their other parent

 Last updated: 23/02/2022

 If your child’s other parent does not have parental responsibilities and rights when you separate you do not legally have to consider them when making decisions although it is usually better if your ex-partner can remain involved and included in decisions about your child.

 Research shows that children benefit from seeing both parents but there are few families who can manage to share the care of their children equally.
 Usually the children live with one parent and spend less time with the other.
 The parent the children live with is usually called the parent with care.
 The parent the children spend the least time with is usually called the parent with contact.

 When parents are able to talk to each other after separation it makes this arrangement easier.
 There are a few things that you can do to help this:

 - Discuss holidays, special dates and occasions in advance.